rg-3/tenv.rb/README.md

 	twenv.rb

-If you didn't, from the twenv root:
+If you didn't, from the twenv.rb root:

 	bin/twenv.rb